Some Verizon customers can claim part of $100 million settlement. Here's how.

 Who is eligible to get a payout?

-Current and former Verizon customers who had a postpaid wireless or data service plan and were charged an "Administrative Charge and/or an Administrative and Telco Recovery charge" from Jan.
-1, 2016, to November 8, 2023, are eligible to receive compensation under the settlement, the class action settlement agreement shows.
+Current and former Verizon customers who had a postpaid wireless or data service plan and were charged an "Administrative Charge and/or an Administrative and Telco Recovery charge" between Jan.
+1, 2016, and Nov.
+8, 2023, are eligible to receive compensation under the settlement, the settlement agreement shows.

-Postpaid plans are those in which holders pay for services at the end of a monthly billing cycle.
+Postpaid wireless plans are those in which holders pay for services at the end of a monthly billing cycle.

 How much is the payout?

-The initial payout will be between $15 and $100, depending on the length of time the claimant has been a customer, the claims website FAQs page shows.
+For eligible Verizon customers, the initial payout will be between $15 and $100, depending on the length of time the claimant has been a customer.

 How do I claim the money?

-Affected customers must file a compensation request form through the claims website.
+Affected Verizon customers must file a compensation request form through the claims website.
 Eligible customers should receive an email with a notice ID and confirmation code that will allow them to access an online portal where they can file a claim.

 To file a print claim, you can download and print a form through the claims website, fill it out and mail it to the address listed on the form.

-The filing deadline for claims is April 15, 2024, according to the settlement website.
-Claimants that file after that date will not receive compensation.
+The filing deadline for claims is April 15, according to the settlement website.
+Claimants who file after that date will not receive compensation.
 In addition, they will also forfeit their right to sue Verizon over the allegations resolved by the settlement.

 How do I opt out of the settlement?
 Why do people opt out?

-You should opt out if you intend on filing a separate complaint against Verizon over any claims contained in this most recent class-action lawsuit.
+You should opt out if you intend on filing a separate complaint against Verizon over any claims contained in the class-action lawsuit.

 To opt out, claimants must mail a signed exclusion request to the settlement administrator by Feb.
-20, 2024, the claims website shows.
+20. Claimants should address the letter to the following address:

 Verizon Administrative Charge Settlement Administrator, Attn: Exclusions, P.O.
 Box 58220, Philadelphia, PA 19102.